salemove/github-review-helper/README.md

    because the bot is fast and can at times fetch data from the GitHub API before that data has been updated, causing the bot to make it's judgment based on outdated data.
+4. It listens for `!merge` commands. `!merge` command will squash the PR (exactly like `!squash` would) if needed and will then merge the PR as soon as all required status checks are marked as "success".
+If any of the status checks fail after that, the bot will cancel the merging process (indicated by a 'merging' label on the PR) and will notify the PR's author.

 ## Quick start
 ### Create an access token for the bot